 I also reread this committee’s report from last year that predated the evacuation.
 I thought it was a very thoughtful report that set out the challenges very well.

 On your question about the evacuation, the backdrop is well-known.
-The seeds were sewn through the US agreement with the Taliban in Doha, which set a deadline for military withdrawal.
+The seeds were sown through the US agreement with the Taliban in Doha, which set a deadline for military withdrawal.
 The UK advocated for a conditions-based approach, but, in the end, President Biden decided to continue with the Doha deal.
 Although we had as our central assessment a likely eventual Taliban military takeover as the outcome of NATO’s withdrawal, no one, including the Taliban itself, foresaw the speed at which that happened.

 Our main effort in the period of the first half of last year was trying to avoid a Taliban takeover and trying to secure a better outcome, perhaps some kind of negotiated power sharing, but in parallel we worked up our contingency plans, including looking at an alternative way of having a diplomatic presence, and planning with the MoD for a military evacuation.

 From April onwards, we hardened up our advice to British nationals.
-We put in place plans to draw down the embassy should we need to.
+We put in place plans to draw down the Embassy should we need to.
 We worked intensively with the Ministry of Defence and others on wider evacuation planning, including, for example, securing premises outside the airport for processing people and making sure that we had a hub in the Gulf so that we could rotate aircraft quickly.
 Those are things that no other country planned beforehand to do.

 All of that said, this was one of the most complex and challenging crises that either the FCO beforehand or the FCDO, as it was then, have ever faced.
 We managed to evacuate 15,000 people against an original planning assumption of 6,000.
 That is more than any other country apart from the US.
 I salute the bravery of the British military, who alongside their US colleagues ensured the security of the airport, together with diplomatic colleagues and the Border Force, which did that.